-If you want to put a little adventure back in your life, as well turn back the hands of time, get a dog.
+How do you turn back the hands of time?
+Unfortunately, it doesn’t look like there’s going to be a $99.95 time-machine available at Target anytime soon, so you’re next best choice is to get a dog.
+Why?
 A recent study published in Preventive Medicine suggests that dog owners over the age of 65 can turn back the clock by as much as 10 years.
 Here are a few ways your furry friend may help:

-The perks of dog ownership, don’t stop there.
-The simple act of walking your dog several times a day can lead to more physical exercise.
-And let’s be honest, unless you want some alone time with Fido, there are usually neighbors and other dog owners who will stop and chat with you.
-All these benefits are consistent with a study at the University of St. Andrews in Scotland which found that dog owners over the age of 65:
+In addition, the simple act of walking your dog several times a day can lead to increased physical exercise and the potential to socialize with dog owners and others along the way.
+That’s consistent with a study at the University of St. Andrews in Scotland which found that dog owners over the age of 65:

 So what are the potential downsides?
-Other than trying to eat your table scraps, having a dog, or for that matter any four-legged animal like a cat or moose in the house, can lead to an increased risk of accidents.
+Having a dog, or for that matter any four-legged animal like a cat or moose in the house, can lead to an increase risk of accidents.

 If you’re thinking about getting a dog, or if you already have a furry companion, here are a few tips to help reduce your risk of falling:

 Any fall should be taken seriously.
 For older adults, according to the CDC, falls are the number one cause of fractures, hospital admissions and injury deaths.
 Unfortunately, there are no hard and fast rules for knowing when to get care after a fall, but here are some things to think about:

 If there is pain or bleeding that doesn't stop right away, you should call 911.

 Lastly, make sure you tell your doctor about any falls at your next visit.
 Let your provider know if you felt faint or dizzy before the fall.